gideontong/gideontong/README.md

 > Welcome to my open source homepage.

 I post a bit of my work here, although not as much as I used to.
+I've moved on from software engineering to electrical engineering.

 If you have any questions, please feel free to reach out.